rahulunlimited/sqlserverdocker/README.md

 ```

 > Note : When connecting from outside the container, the Port Number is required to be mentioned
+#### Ports
+Use Port 1501 when using the IP Address from the host
+Use Port 1433 when using the IP Address from container

 ### Enter inside Container
 ```